All About Operating Agreements

 - There is a Washington State eform you can complete which provides the basics.
 If your business was formed outside Washington, search your state here.

-- LLC Washington have free Word or PDF operating agreements you can download to make a start.
+- LLC Washington has free Word or PDF operating agreements you can download to make a start.

 - Contact your business adviser, accountant or solicitor to make sure you have everything covered.
 Filling in a template is fine to begin with, but isn’t the same as getting expert advice for your specific situation and customizing the agreement for what you want.